 But I’m getting off-topic.
 Austin is just one of the most talented comedy reviewers I’ve seen on the site and I cannot recommend him enough.
 I will say though he doesn’t upload all that often.
 I don’t know if it’s because of his Twitch streams or his real life or music production or what, but we only get like one or two videos a month from him.
 His videos are generally worth the wait though, so it doesn’t bother me too much.
 And speaking of Youtubers who don’t upload all that often…

 More importantly though, the guy does take criticism to heart.
-When his first video detailing the history of Shonen Jump got criticized for getting a lot of facts, he made sure to address them in a later video talking about the same subject matter whilst also applying said advice to other videos as well.
+When his first video detailing the history of Shonen Jump got criticized for getting a lot of facts wrong, he made sure to address them in a later video talking about the same subject matter whilst also applying said advice to other videos as well.
 This is a guy who found a great niche for himself and works hard to improve himself within said niche, and that’s something to be admired.
-Even though not everything SEW talks about is going to be interesting, he’s an overall interesting guy and I really wish he wasn’t one of the few Anitubers on this list.
-I mean I tried Best Guy Ever and WatTheWhut some time ago, but they’re just not for me.
+Even though not everything SEW talks about is going to be interesting, he’s an overall interesting guy.
+As long as you’re not allergic to the documentary style of video or something, give him a watch.

 Hey all.
 Scott here.
 And I’m always trending on Youtube because I’m so awesome.